lexi-blanchet/docker-abioticfactor/README.md

 ## Abiotic Factor Server Configuration Files

-On image start if /config has any files it will be copied to `/Server/AbioticFactor/Saved/SaveGames/Server`, this is primarily to copy the `Admin.ini` so you can whitelist your steam ID
+In /config rename the files to not have `.example` at the end and they will be uploaded into your server on container start.
+If no save file exists yet you will need to wait until you hit an autosave then restart the container.